anubhavsrivastava/theanubhav.com/_posts/2018-11-7-understanding-primitive-and-getter-setters.md

     console.log(a==1 && a==2 && a==3); //true

-The purpose of a question like this in interview, isn't to know the answer to the brain-teaser, so much as to get a feel for how the interviewee thinks through problems, and whether they have awareness of the kinds of features and oddities of JS that can make the `==` comparitor behave strangely.
+The purpose of a question like this in interview, isn't to know the answer to the brain-teaser, so much as to get a feel for how the interviewee thinks through problems, and whether they have awareness of the kinds of features and oddities of JS that can make the `==` comparison behave strangely.

 #### Explanation